skywarspro15/pptos-wiki/wiki/OneOS.md

 ### OneOS

 OneOS is only one slide the pptos, the PPTOS was inspired by Zulo and Rohan.
-This PPTOS will be the first open-source one slide PPTOS!
+This PPTOS will be the first open-source one slide PPTOS and have some movable window!

 ### OneOS Codemane ????
 One ???? was development.